mohanson/daze/README.md

 ```

 - Destination: The destination is an internet service provider, for example, google.com.
-- Daze Server: A Daze server is an instance that runs using the command `daze server`.
+- Daze Server: A daze server is an instance that runs using the command `daze server`.
 - Firewall: A firewall is a network security system that monitors and controls incoming and outgoing network traffic based on pre-determined security rules.
-- Daze Client: A Daze client is an instance that runs using the command `daze client`.
+- Daze Client: A daze client is an instance that runs using the command `daze client`.
 - User: A user is a browser or any other application attempting to access the destination.
-- Middle Protocol: The middle protocol is the communication protocol between the Daze server and Daze client.
+- Middle Protocol: The middle protocol is the communication protocol between the daze server and daze client.
 Data is encrypted and obfuscated to bypass firewalls.
-- Client Protocol: The client protocol is the communication protocol between the Daze client and the user.
+- Client Protocol: The client protocol is the communication protocol between the daze client and the user.

 # Protocols

 ## Client Protocols

-The Daze client implements five different proxy protocols in one port.
+The daze client implements five different proxy protocols in one port.
 These protocols are HTTP Proxy, HTTPS Tunnel, SOCKS4, SOCKS4a, and SOCKS5.

 ```sh
 # HTTP Proxy